amitmerchant1990/reverie/cfp.md

 ### Submission Criteria

 ARR will provide a submission checklist that authors will be asked to answer during paper submission.
 The checklist is intended as a reminder to help authors improve the quality of their papers.
-The author instruction on the checklist will be available Coming soon.
+The author instruction on the checklist will be available Coming Soon.

 ### Paper Submission and Templates